2sic/app-mobius-forms/README.md

     1. Basic contact form with _Subject, Message, Name, E-Mail_
     1. A support-request form with a dropdown-example
     1. An example with JS show/hide logic and saving raw JSON-data
+1. Form builder to add/change fields as you wish without requiring development
+1. Ability to completely re-program how fields are generated
 1. **AJAX**, so no page reloads for validation, sending or messages
 1. **Recaptcha** (optional) validation on client and server
 1. data is saved, together with the _Timestamp_, _SenderIP_, optionaly generated _Title_ or even raw JSON-data